-- 1.20.
+1.20.
 Instructions for the electronic submission of the workbooks will be circulated to the ESO's regulation manager in advance of each submission deadline.
-However, if there is any doubt about the method of submission, the ESO must contact Ofgem. - 1.21.
-The submission must be accompanied by a letter signed by a director on behalf of the ESO confirming that the data is accurate and has been provided in accordance with the RIGs.
+However, if there is any doubt about the method of submission, the ESO must contact Ofgem.